ConservationMetrics/gc-docs/docs/guides/guide-audiomoth/step-1-prepare-audiomoth.md

 5. Insert the freshly formatted microSD card.

-6. Connect the AudioMoth to the computer via USB.
+6. Connect the AudioMoth to the computer via a USB cable that is capable of data transfer.

 ## Update Firmware